docker/docs/single-sign-on/configure/index.md

 7. Review your summary and select **Create Connection**.

-**SSO connection is now created**.
+The SSO connection is now created.
 You can continue to set up SSO Group Mapping and SCIM without enforcing SSO log-in.

 ## Step three: Test your SSO configuration